rust-lang/rust-by-example/examples/fn/closures/anonymity/input.md

 Closures succinctly capture variables from enclosing scopes.
 Does this have any consequences?
 It surely does.
-Observe how using a closure in a function requires generics, which is necessary because of how they are defined:
+Observe how using a closure in a function requires [generics], which is necessary because of how they are defined:

 ```rust
 // `F` must be generic.